 Statutory Guidance and School's Child Protection Policy Date and Verification When Completed 1.
-The school's Child Protection Policy (arrangements for safeguarding and promoting the welfare of children in your school) 2.
-Part One of KCSiE 2024 (or Annex A is a condensed version of Part One and for non-teaching staff) Safeguarding information for all staff, what you should know and do to safeguard children 3.
-Annex B (Specific Safeguarding issues) KCSiE 2024 4.
-Having read the above guidance, I understand my role and responsibilities to comply with these I agree or I do not agree and require further support from DSL 5.
-I am aware of who my school's DSL and Deputy(s) for safeguarding are 6.
-If I need support or I am worried about the wellbeing and safety of a child(ren) or suspect they are being harmed, I know how to report this and/or discuss any concerns with the DSL/DDSL team in my school I agree or I do not agree and require further support from DSL 7.
-I know that further guidance, together with copies of the policies mentioned above, are available on the staff shared drive in the policies folder.
+The school's Child Protection Policy (arrangements for safeguarding and promoting the welfare of children in your school) Click or tap to enter a date.
+Part One of KCSiE 2024 (or Annex A is a condensed version of Part One and for non-teaching staff) Safeguarding information for all staff, what you should know and do to safeguard children Click or tap to enter a date.
+3. Annex B (Specific Safeguarding issues) KCSiE 2024 Click or tap to enter a date.
+4. Having read the above guidance, I understand my role and responsibilities to comply with these I agree or I do not agree and require further support from DSL 5.
+I am aware of who my school's DSL and Deputy(s) for safeguarding are Amanda Hopwood Franics Higgins Pamela Maskill 6.
+If I need support or I am worried about the wellbeing and safety of a child(ren) or suspect they are being harmed, I know how to report this and/or discuss any concerns with the DSL/DDSL team in my school I agree or I do not agree and require further support from DSL I know that further guidance, together with copies of the policies mentioned above, are available at: Sharepoint - Albury and Puller Staff Team